How to Prepare for a Podcast Episode: What to Do Before You Hit Record

 Would they benefit from hearing how to avoid common mistakes entrepreneurs tend to make?
 Advice for shifting their thoughts around food and weight loss?
 What to look for when investing in real estate?

-Whether it’s an interview or a teaching episode that features you doing a deep dive into a subject, you have to know what your audience whats to know and needs to hear.
+Whether it’s an interview or a teaching episode that features you doing a deep dive into a subject, you have to know what your audience wants to know and needs to hear.
 That is the key to knowing your content.

-But keep in mind that there is such a thing as overplanning what you’re going to say.
+Keep in mind that there is such a thing as overplanning what you’re going to say.

 A lot of people make the mistake of scripting their episodes or listing out every question for their guests in an effort to figure out exactly what’s going to be said in the episode.